-Cash provided by operating activities in the six months endedJune 30, 2019 decreased by \$106.8 million from the prior year.
-The decrease is due to the increased incremental data and security costs as a result of our technology transformation and the related change in deferred income taxes, as well as \$80.0 million in insurance proceeds received in 2018, partially offset by changes in our working capital position.
+Cash provided by operating activities in the nine months endedSeptember 30, 2019 decreased by \$424.3 million from the prior year.
+The decrease is due to partial payment of the losses associated with certain legal proceedings and investigations related to the 2017 cybersecurity incident, increased incremental data and security costs as a result of our technology transformation and the related change in deferred income taxes, as well as having received \$80.0 million in insurance proceeds in 2018.